aspose-total-cloud/Aspose.Total-Products/total/php/conversion/ott-to-xlt/_index.md

----title: Convert OTT to XLT via PHP SDK in Clouddescription: Cloud APIs & SDKs to Convert OTT to XLT.
+---title: Convert Word to XLT, OTT to XLT FREE Converter or PHP SDKdescription: Free Conversion of OTT to XLT by using PHP Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---